kontron/u-boot-smarc-sal28/board/kontron/sl28/README.md

 from the failsafe or from the normal offset) or from SD card to SDRAM and jumps to its entry point.

+## One Binary To Rule Them All

+Because the boot process uses the SPL in every case, one binary can be used for all boot sources and any offset within these.
+Eg. the resulting u-boot binary can be copied either to the failsafe SPI flash offset, the normal boot SPI flash offset or to the SD card.
+Also, there is only one RCW binary which can be used for any of these three storages.

+## Environment

+If the proper u-boot detects that it is loaded either from failsafe SPI flash or from SD card it will only load the compiled-in default environment.
+Otherwise, eg. in the normal SPI boot, the environment is loaded from SPI flash offset `3F_0000h`.

 ## SPI flash memory map

 | Start      | End        | Size     | WP |Contents                         |